satyyyajit/student-admission-and-management-system/README.md

 The **Student Admission and Management System** is a Java-based, menu-driven application that streamlines the processes of student registration, admission, record maintenance, and reporting for university administrators.
 Designed as a learning and practical project, it simulates real-world admission workflows, emphasizing automation, accuracy, and user-friendliness in the command-line environment.

+> **Note:**
+> The MySQL database for this project is intended to be set up and run locally on your machine.
+The database is not hosted online.

 ---

 ## 🎯 Key Features